Vooperino/WebContainer/README.md

 * Cron
 * Python 3 and 2
 * PHP Composer
-* Systemd replacer (Python) - *Incase if you want to use Pterodactyl, you will need to use it for the service*
+* Systemd replacer (Python) - *Incase if you want to use Pterodactyl or Pelican, you will need to use it for the service*
 * Certbot or LetsEncrypt

 When using this docker container its best to use docker-compose